Optimization of a cosmic muon tomography scanner for cargo border control inspection: GEANT4 Study of Hodoscope Positioning

 These hits form the input to a simple reconstruction chain.
 Tracks are formed when one hit is found on at least two hodoscope plates.
 These two plates must be found in different layers of the same hodoscope group (above, below, left or right).
 If a hodoscope plate has received multiple hits it is excluded from track building.
+This only impacts about 3.5\% of track candidates, and therefore the small reduction in efficiency is worth accepting for the improved angular resolution.
+Whilst a more sophisticated algorithm could be designed to make use of this subset, the reduction in operating times for field-based MST scanners would be minimal. \\

 Linear regression is used to find the best fit line between the hits providing the direction of the reconstructed muon track.
 The final stage of the reconstruction takes events in which the muon had tracks reconstructed in two different hodoscope groups.
 A simple Point-of-Closest-Approach (PoCA) reconstruction is performed from which the location and angle of the scatter point is determined.
-An example of the output of the PoCA reconstruction is shown in FIG.~\ref{fig:poca_example}.\\
+An example of the output of the PoCA reconstruction is shown in Fig.~\ref{fig:poca_example}.
+The reconstruction chain is significantly less computationally expensive than the simulation, each scenario requiring an average of 30 CPU minutes to perform the full reconstruction and save the output.\\

 A number of metrics are used to quantify the change in performance when the hodoscope positions are adjusted.
 They can be split into two categories.\\